chandashrestha/Hangman/README.md

 Link: https://chandashrestha.github.io/Hangman/

-Guess one of the Nepal's peaks I am thinkin of or get hanged!!
+Guess one of Nepal's peaks I am thinking of or get hanged!!

 Goodluck!